Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Background

-In the context of semi-supervised learning, Positive-Unlabelled (PU) Learning is a Machine Learning paradigm designed for scenarios where, rather than the classic positive and negative examples, a dataset is composed of a subset of positive examples $\mathcal{P}$ and a set of unlabelled examples $\mathcal{U}$, which is assumed to contain both positive and negative examples \cite{elkan2008learning}.
-This paradigm suitable when positive instances are a priority but labelling many instances is impractical or very expensive, such as in gene prioritization or other bioinformatics tasks.
+In the context of semi-supervised learning, PU Learning is an ML paradigm designed for scenarios where, rather than the classic positive and negative examples, a dataset is composed of a subset of positive examples $\mathcal{P}$ and a set of unlabelled examples $\mathcal{U}$, which is assumed to contain both positive and negative examples \cite{elkan2008learning}.
+This paradigm suitable when positive instances are a priority but labelling many instances is impractical or very expensive, such as in gene prioritisation or other bioinformatics tasks.

 In bioinformatics, PU Learning has been explored in varied tasks \cite{li2022positive}.
 Zheng et al. \cite{zheng2019ddi} employed PU Learning with drug-drug interaction data to improve the identification of dangerous adverse reactions in patients with multiple medications.
 Lan et al. \cite{lan2016predicting} tackled the discovery of drug-target pairs using PU Learning.
 Kılıç and Mehmet \cite{kilicc2012positive} explored PU Learning to derive knowledge on protein-protein interaction networks, and Song et al. \cite{song2021inferring} used PU Learning to predict sequence-function relationships in large-scale proteomics data.
 Most recently, PU Learning has shown promising results in discovering toxin-degrading enzymes \cite{zhang2024discovery} or predicting the secreted proteins in human body fluids for biomarker identification of diseases \cite{he2024multi}.